maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 3. Early use of abstractions and other sorts of indirection hurt.

 In my mind, being precise also applies to comments.
 Precision in comments avoid the reader having to wonder "is that what they really meant?".
 I think that the values and ideas contained in a design philosophy not only apply to code, but also to comments.

-Comments are one of these topics that we seem to never agree on ([stackoverflow](https://softwareengineering.stackexchange.com/questions/1/comments-are-a-code-smell) says so).
-I often hear that comments add noise to the code and that comments never get properly updated.

-The solution seems to be to properly self-document code.
-And I love Go for that; one of the Go proverbs even [says](https://go-proverbs.github.io/):

-> Clear is better than clever.

-It is true that Go favors easy-to-read code rather than smart-but-hard-to-parse code, which really helps to keep the level of comments low.
-But there are still many reasons comments are still needed.

-### Fighting tribal knowledge

-Excellent naming and structure cannot help with the "why" of a piece of code.
-Complex math operations is a typical example of code that needs to be thougouly commented.
-Teams want to keep the amount of "tribal knowledge" as low as possible, and the only way in this kind of situation is to write comments.
-Take a look at [this](https://github.com/haproxy/haproxy/blob/530408f976e5fe2f2f2b4b733b39da36770b566f/include/proto/freq_ctr.h#L138-L248) for example.

 ### Good naming takes time